 Examples of overexertion include lifting, pushing, or pulling heavy loads, using worn-out tools, and controlling equipment.
 Cold temperature can also numb hands, which lead to workers misjudging how much effort they are expending.

-Jobs Most At Risk of Causing Ergonomic Issues
+Industries and Jobs Most At Risk

 Here are the specific types of occupations that are at the highest risk.